ibm-cloud-docs/watsonxdata/known_issues.md

 When a Snowflake connector is configured with private key authentication and the warehouse name field is left empty, you can access schemas but cannot query tables.

+## Statistics synchronization job fails during collection
+{: #known_issue60900}

+The statistics synchronization job fails when you run a [collection statistics job](/docs/watsonxdata?topic=watsonxdata-sync_optimizer_metaanalyze_optimizer) using the **Query optimizer**.

+**Workaround:** Cancel the current job and run it again.

+## Login redirection loop is preventing provisioning the instance
+{: #known_issue59324}

+You might experience continuous redirection to the login page when you provision {{site.data.keyword.lakehouse_short}} with multiple instances open in the same browser.
+This occurs because large cookie headers cause pre-authentication failures.

+**Workaround:** Clear your browser cookies and site data, or start a fresh browser session.
+Avoid opening multiple instances simultaneously.

 ## Spark application logs not displaying correctly in UI
 {: #known_issue54254}